MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 - We need to align on what the acceptable level of state growth is for Ethereum in the medium and long term.
 - Raising the gas cost for state creation reduces the expected state growth across the explored elasticity regimes, but it slightly reduces burst-resource throughput.
 - The throughput loss is more impacted by the burst-demand elasticity than state creation costs.
 When burst demand is price‑elastic, doubling capacity still yields near‑linear throughput gains and repricing has only a small effect.
+- If state creation demand is inelastic, increasing state creation cost is expected to result in a higher base fee when compared with the scenario where state is not repriced.
+If this demand is elastic, this effect reverts.

 ## 1. Why do we care about state growth?